LauraMarott/SocialGraphs/Genres.md

   <img src="./images/genre_collo5.png" />
 </figure>

-The collocations confirms the themes of the different genres, but are also providing further insight, for instance Drama including bigrams like "character development", "pleasently surprised" and "subject matter".
+The collocations confirm the themes of the different genres, but are also providing further insight, for instance Drama including bigrams like "character development", "pleasently surprised" and "subject matter" which all tells more about the feelings of the watchers.

 ### Sentiment Analysis

 A sentiment analysis is conducted to analyse the mood of the reviews in the different genres.
 The sentiment analysis is based on the fact that some words are more or less positive or negative than other, which is quantified for the genres, as seen below:

 <figure style="text-align: center;">
   <img src="./images/genre_mean_std.png" width="200" />
 </figure>

-The average sentiment score correlates to the themes and content of the genres.
+The average sentiment scores correlate to the themes and content of the genres.
 For instance, the highest sentiment scores are Musical and Western which is romanticised genres.
 Likewise, the lowest scores are War and Horror which is very frightening genres.
 Another way to show the sentiments are by there distributions below:

 <figure style="text-align: center;">
   <img src="./images/genre_sentiment1.png" width="500" />
 </figure>

-Again, Musical is very high scored and the number of low sentiment reviews are very limited.
-The sentiment analysis have shown us, that the sentiments correlates with the content of the genres but not with the ratings of the genres.
+The sentiment analysis have shown us, that the sentiments correlate with the content of the genres but not with the ratings of the genres.
 Therefore, it is interesting to investigate the positive and negative reviews in each genre using wordclouds.

 #### Positive and Negative Wordclouds